There are an estimated 26,000 Americans living in Singapore.

 If you had a total of more than US$10,000 in one or more foreign accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 The US and Singaporean governments share taxpayer info, while Singaporean banks pass on US account holders' account info to the IRS, so it's not worth not filing or not fully declaring your finances on your return.
 The penalties for tax evasion for expats are tough to say the least.

 If you're a US citizen, green card holder, or US/Singaporean dual citizen, and you have been living in Singapore but you didn't know you had to file a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that allows you to get up to date with your filing without facing any penalties.
 Don't delay though, as it may not be available if the IRS find you first.

-Singaporean tax rates are lower than in the US.
-Rates for residents range from 0 (up to around US$14,00) to 20% from around US$200,000 (though the highest rate is due to rise to 22%).
-There is no capital gains or inheritance tax, and you are only taxed on income arising in Singapore, or from abroad if it is paid to you in Singapore.
+Singaporean tax rates for residents range from 0% to 22%.
+There is no Singaporean capital gains or inheritance tax, and Singapore only taxes income arising in Singapore, and income from abroad if it is paid into Singapore.

-The income tax return form for residents is form B1, for self-employed people is form B, and for non-residents form M. In all cases returns should be filed by April 15th.
+The Singaporean income tax return form for residents is form B1, for self-employed people is form B, and for non-residents form M. The Singaporean tax year is the same as the US, January 1st to December 31st, and tax returns are due by April 15th.

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in Singapore that you contact a US expat tax specialist.